hyperledger-archives/composer/packages/composer-website/jekylldocs/applications/node.md

 Next step is to create some assets (look for the method `_bootstrapTitles` in the code )

-We use a factory style pattern to be able to create assets.
-A factory is obtained from the businessNetworkDefinition we got early.
-From this we can create an instance of a 'person'.
+A factory style pattern is used to create assets.
+A factory is obtained from the businessNetworkDefinition and used to create instances of all the types defined in the business network.
 Note the use of the namespace and asset name.
 Then we can set the properties of this asset.
-The indentifiers here (firstName lastName) matches with the identifiers in the model.
+The indentifiers here (firstName lastName) matches with the properties defined in the model.

 ```javascript
 let factory = this.businessNetworkDefinition.getFactory();